Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

 - **Tipple blind** - Even the statisticians do not know, nor patients nor doctors

 - Device Approval process
-    - Class 1 - surgical instruments
+    - `Class 1` - surgical instruments
-    - Class 2 - infusion pumps motorized wheel chairs
+    - `Class 2` - infusion pumps motorized wheel chairs
-    - Class 3 - highest risk devices: heart valves, implantations
+    - `Class 3` - highest risk devices: heart valves, implantations

 ## Regulations
 - **Fedral laws**
-    - `21 CFR (Code of fedral regulations) - Part 11`, electronic records and signatures to FDA
+    - `21 CFR (Code of fedral regulations) - Part II`, electronic records and signatures to FDA
         - The person must be qualified to do your work.
 Must have a degree
         - Programming must be validated - compared with another statistical programmer
         - Must have system security - Not every person can access the data